What is the most important information I should know about BRIXADI?

 - Mental problems such as hallucinations (seeing or hearing things that are not there)

 - Are pregnant or plan to become pregnant.
-If you receive BRIXADI while pregnant, your baby may have symptoms of opioid withdrawal or respiratory depression at birth.
+If you receive BRIXADI while pregnant, your baby may have symptoms of opioid withdrawal at birth that could be life-threatening if not recognized and treated.
 Talk to your healthcare provider if you are pregnant or plan to become pregnant.

 - Are breastfeeding or plan to breastfeed.
 BRIXADI can pass into your breast milk and may harm your baby.
 Talk with your healthcare provider about the best way to feed your baby during treatment with BRIXADI.
 Monitor your baby for increased drowsiness and breathing problems.